 - While Women’s Health & Hormones Part I: Hormonal Balance and Stagnation was designed and delivered to be accessible to anyone, regardless of medical background, Part II has been designed and presented specifically for Ayurveda clinicians that have taken Women’s Health & Hormones Part I and that are already familiar with tridoṣa theory, sub doṣa theory, theory of dhātus, srotāṃsi, saṃprāpti and other fundamental and clinical principles of Ayurveda.
 If you are unfamiliar with such principles, we suggest taking our Foundations of Ayurveda Parts I & II courses or equivalent, and undergo further clinical training and experience.

-- If you are already familiar with the fundamental and clinical principles of Ayurveda but would like to brush up on certain subjects either in preparation for, or as you progress through this course, you could consider taking one of the stand alone lessons from Parts I or Part II.
+- If you are already familiar with the fundamental and clinical principles of Ayurveda but would like to brush up on certain subjects either in preparation for, or as you progress through this course, you could consider taking one of the stand alone lessons from Foundations of Ayurveda Parts I or Part II.

 Both this course and Women’s Health and Hormones Part I are prerequisites to taking Dr. Welch’s Mentorship program, even if you are a seasoned Ayurvedic professional.

-Note on the difference between the Healthier Hormones course and this one: There is little overlap between the two.
+Note on the difference between the Healthier Hormones online course and this one: There is little overlap between the two.
 If you are an Ayurvedic practitioner that has taken either Healthier Hormones or Women’s Health & Hormones Part I, this would be a good course.
 Women’s Health & Hormones Part I is especially good, as Part II–this course– was taught live the day after Part I ended, so it was specifically designed to follow that specific course.
 But Healthier Hormones does have the prerequisite information.